 By a vote of 63 to 25, a filibuster against the Alaska National Interest Lands Conservation Act was defeated, clearing its way for enactment.
-The act created more than 100,000,000 acres of national parks, wildlife refuges, and wilderness areas, including what is known as the Alaska National Wildlife Refuge (ANWR).
+The act created more than 100,000,000 acres of national parks, wildlife refuges, and wilderness areas, including what is known as the Arctic National Wildlife Refuge (ANWR).

 Frank Murkowski became chairman of the Senate Committee on Energy and Natural Resources, a position he held until 2001.
 Ted Stevens became chairman of the Senate Committee on Rules and Administration, a position he held until September 12, 1995, when he became chairman of the Senate Committee on Commerce, Science, and Transportation.
 He served in that post until 1997, and again from 2005 to 2007.

 Elected governor, Frank Murkowski appointed his daughter, Lisa Murkowski, as his successor, and she became Alaska's first woman senator and the state’s first native-born senator.
 Two years later the Alaska state legislature passed a law requiring special elections to fill Senate vacancies.

 Senator Ted Stevens became the longest-serving Republican senator, surpassing the record of Strom Thurmond of South Carolina.
 Stevens went on to serve in the Senate a total of 40 years and 10 days.
-His record was surpassed in January 2017 by Orrin Hatch of Utah but Stevens remains Alaska's longest-serving senator.
+His record as longest-serving Republican was surpassed in January 2017 by Orrin Hatch of Utah but Stevens remains Alaska's longest-serving senator.
 Chuck Grassley of Iowa became the longest-serving Republican senator in January 2023.